Foster Care Pay

 Here at Foster for Staffordshire we would like to reassure you that it’s fine to ask about foster care pay and allowances, as it’s an important part of the fostering process.

 How much will I be paid to foster?

 During your assessment your skills and experience will be assessed and the level you start on will be discussed.
 Checks for financial stability will also be undertaken.

-If you have previous professional or personal experience working with children who may have behavioural or emotional problems you may be interested in Resilience or Residential to Fostering.
+If you have previous professional or personal experience working with vulnerable children who may have behavioural or emotional problems you may be interested in Resilience Fostering.
 These children will currently be living in residential care and we work with their homes to transition them back into a fostering family home.

 This is a full-time role where there can be no other children in the household under the age of 18 and one adult must be available to support and care for the child on a full-time basis.

 Tax arrangements when you become a foster carer